fiafrate/sdelearn/README.md

 the optimization which will act as a _template_ for the parameter space of the model.
 Before any estimation takes place the parameter names should be explicitly set.

-* the `SdeLearner` class is generic ("abstract") and the user should never directly use it but instead they should use one of the subclasses implementing specific methods.
+* The `SdeLearner` class is generic ("abstract") and the user should never directly use it, but instead they should use one of the subclasses implementing specific methods.

-* in numerical computations it is important that the dictionary of parameters is ordered.
+* In numerical computations, it is important that the dictionary of parameters is ordered.
 Fit and loss functions should automatically match the supplied values with the order specified in the model: currently automatic reordering is done for arguments `param` of the loss function, `start` and `bounds` in model fitting, `param` in simulate.
 Note that bounds do not have names, so they are assumed to have the same order as `start`.
 The ordered list of parameters can be accessed by `Sde.model.param`.

+* In the `gradient2(param, group='beta')` case, a full parameter vector has to be supplied, even if the drift components actually are not used in the computation.

+* in symbolic mode, the model computes parameter and variable maps, to keep track of which parameters and variables appear in each equation, for both drift and diffusion components.
+These are called `par_map_drift`, `var_map_diff`, etc.

+* In the case of the `two_step` quasi-likelihood estimation, if the estimation problem for the diffusion can be diagonalized (i.e. the diffusion matrix is diagonal, each parameter appears only in one equation, and depends only on one variable), a significant speedup is achieved by fitting one equation at a time.
+This is automatically checked by the `check_diag_est` method when `fit` is called.
+This uses the maps defined above.

 ## Examples